-This section on house cat care has been put together to help you (whether you own Siamese, other breeds, or moggies) to keep your house cats healthy, happy and purring.
+This section on house cat care has been put together to help you (whether you own Siamese, other breeds or moggies - mixed breeds!) to keep all the felines in your house healthy, happy and purring.

 You're about to bring home your new addition to the family.
 If you're a first-time owner, you may be thinking …